Jack Thurin

 Jack Thurin (born 9 June 1999) is a Swedish handball player for Montpellier Handball and the Swedish national team.

-He made international debut on the Swedish national team in March 2019.
+He made his international debut on the Swedish national team in March 2019.

 He participated at the 2020 European Men's Handball Championship in Sweden.

 In 2025 he won the Danish Cup with Aalborg Håndbold, beating Bjerringbro-Silkeborg in the final.
 Later the same season he won the Danish championship.